 - 4th and 8 Game: December 29, 2013.
 Aaron Rodgers came back from injury (sustained nearly two months earlier against the Bears) to lead the Packers to a dramatic 33-28 victory over the Bears, in Chicago at Soldier Field.
 The winner of that game was to be crowned NFC North Champions as well as playoff bound — with the Packers down by one point, Rodgers threw a 48-yard touchdown pass to Randall Cobb with on fourth and 8 with just .38 seconds left on the clock.
 John Kuhn’s block on Julius Peppers on the play remains legendary.

 - Bears Spoil Favre’s Party: November 26, 2015.
 Brett Favre came back to Green Bay to see his retired No. 4 unveiled at Lambeau Field.
 Bart Starr, despite battling numerous health concerns, made it back for the halftime ceremony.
-The Bears won the game 17-13.
+The Bears won the game 17-13, a notable upset.
+The game was on Thanksgiving, the first Thanksgiving game at Lambeau Field and the first between these foes.

 - All-Time Series is Finally Tied-Up: December 18, 2016.
 The Green Bay Packers beat the Chicago Bears to even-up the legendary rivalry.
 Mason Crosby kicked a game-winning field goal as time expired after Aaron Rodgers completed a 60-yard pass to Jordy Nelson on third and 11, with less than thirty seconds left in the game.
 The completion was Rodgers’ longest of the season.